rdacomp/CollapseOS/doc/shell.md

 | `02` | Badly formatted arguments |
 | `03` | Out of bounds             |

-## seek
+## mptr

 The shell has a global memory pointer (let's call it `memptr`) that is used by other commands.
 This pointer is 2 bytes long and starts at `0x0000`.
-To move it, you use the seek command with the new pointer position.
+To move it, you use the mptr command with the new pointer position.
 The command prints out the new `memptr` (just to confirm that it has run).
 Example:

-    > seek 42ff
+    > mptr 42ff
     42FF

 ## peek